modal-labs/boombot/README.md

 # BoomBot: Create your own music samples on Discord

-BoomBot is a Discord bot that generates music samples using [MusicGen](https://github.com/facebookresearch/audiocraft).
-You can try it out by joining the Discord server [here](https://discord.gg/CBekEF42) and typing `/generate` in the `#general` channel.
+BoomBot is a Discord bot that generates music samples in seconds using [MusicGen](https://github.com/facebookresearch/audiocraft).
+You can try it out for yourself by joining the Discord server [here](https://discord.gg/CBekEF42) and typing `/generate` in the `#general` channel.
+See the demo live [here](https://rachelspark--boombot-app-dev.modal.run/).

 This entire app, from the backend API to the web app, is deployed serverlessly on [Modal](https://modal.com/).